article · Certification difficulty & pass rates

 The short answer: do not plan from a Cloud+ pass-rate number

 Do not plan Cloud+ from a pass-rate percentage unless CompTIA publishes the percentage with a clear denominator, candidate population, attempt type, exam version, and time window.
 RoleMath does not have that evidence.
-The current official-source lane is conservative on purpose: local official seed rows exist, but the live CompTIA page failed to fetch during this rewrite lane, and no pass-rate claim is supported.
+The official sources are clear on this: we read the official CompTIA page successfully on 2026-07-20, which publishes a 750 passing score on a 100-900 scale, but no candidate pass-rate claim is supported in the sources we could read.

 That does not make Cloud+ weak.
-It means the decision should move from a fake certainty question to a better one: are you ready for a cloud operations exam that expects systems, networking, security, deployment, operations, DevOps fundamentals, and troubleshooting knowledge?
+It means the decision should move from a fake certainty question to a better one: are you ready for a cloud operations exam that expects cloud architecture, deployment, operations, security, DevOps fundamentals, and troubleshooting knowledge?

 The official-source limitation matters